abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 [P3709 Reconsider parallel_ranges::rotate_copy and reverse_copy](https://wg21.link/P3709)
 This is an extension of the previous paper.
 Library Evolution Working Group approved the "range-as-the-output" design for parallel range algorithms, where algorithms return past-the-last iterator for input when output size is insufficient (e.g., `std::ranges::copy` returns `input.begin() + 3` when copying only 3 elements).
-While this works well for simple algorithms, it creates consistency problems for `reverse_copy` and `rotate_copy` because these algorithms traverse input differentlyó`reverse_copy` goes in reverse and `rotate_copy` splits ranges, meaning past-the-last iterator is never actually the end iterator even with sufficient output size.
+While this works well for simple algorithms, it creates consistency problems for `reverse_copy` and `rotate_copy` because these algorithms traverse input differently‚Äî`reverse_copy` goes in reverse and `rotate_copy` splits ranges, meaning past-the-last iterator is never actually the end iterator even with sufficient output size.
 The design challenge is that serial range algorithms always return last for these operations, but parallel versions would return different iterators even when output size is sufficient, creating inconsistency.
 Since future serial "range-as-the-output" algorithms may need to return both stop point and last iterator information, parallel algorithms need to be designed to return more information for random access iterators to maintain consistency between serial and parallel versions.The proposal recognizes that `reverse_copy` and `rotate_copy` need special handling despite the goal of keeping the same return types as existing range algorithms.

 [P2079R8 Parallel Scheduler](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p2079r8.html)
 This proposal provides a standard async execution context that portably guarantees forward progress, aka an interface for thread pools.
 While the senders/receivers framework provides solid asynchronous primitives, it lacks a standard execution context and scheduler, which has been recognized as essential for practical use.The previous `static_thread_pool` approach was removed due to CPU oversubscription issues when multiple independent components create their own thread pools, causing performance problems in complex systems.
 System context addresses these issues by providing a unified execution foundation that enables different application components to work together without interfering with each other's parallel engines.
 As a simple parallel scheduler we can use it locally, and `sync_wait` on the work to make sure that it is complete.
 With forward progress delegation this would also allow the scheduler to delegate work to the blocked thread.
 A simple "Hello World" program with the `parallel_scheduler` is shown below: